ed-barberis/fso_cco_lab_guide/README.md

 ## How to Create Content

-- Create a fork of this repo to your own repo that will host the lab content.
-- Clone your forked repo to your workstation.
 - Add content in Markdown language to the `content` folder.
   - Folders can be added.
 They will be displayed in the side menu in alphabetical order.
 There are sample files to show how content is organized.